chong50/VSCode-Machine-Learning-API/README.md

 3. Implementing ARIMA Autocorrelation, Integration, Moving Average application involving resources and built-in functions on MATLAB for Time-Series Forecasting Purposes.

 #### 4/19/2023
-Continued working on the ARIMA application on MATLAB.
-Completed the process of packaging the metadata into the ARIMA model and running the forecasting algorithm.
+1. Continued working on the ARIMA application on MATLAB.
+2. Completed the process of packaging the metadata into the ARIMA model and running the forecasting algorithm.
 Results seem promising, with a relatively low error rate compared to the actual data.
-Will continue tweaking the model to improve its accuracy and precision.
+3. Continued tweaking the model to improve its accuracy and precision.

 #### 4/21/2023
-Integrated the ARIMA forecasting model into the URL parameters function developed earlier.
-The function now includes an option to perform ARIMA forecasting on the data between the input dates.
-Tested the function with different input parameters and it seems to be working well.
+1. Integrated the ARIMA forecasting model into the URL parameters function developed earlier.
+2. The function now includes an option to perform ARIMA forecasting on the data between the input dates.
+3. Tested the function with different input parameters and it seems to be working well.

 #### 4/22/2023
-Refactored the codebase for the URL parameters and ARIMA functions to improve its readability and maintainability.
-Documented the codebase using inline comments and created a user manual to guide users on how to use the URL parameters function and the ARIMA forecasting feature.
-Uploaded the user manual to the URL for easy access.
+1. Refactored the codebase for the URL parameters and ARIMA functions to improve its readability and maintainability.
+2. Documented the codebase using inline comments and created a user manual to guide users on how to use the URL parameters function.
+3. Uploaded the user manual to GITHUB for easy access.

 ## Acknowledgement